michael2008/ME-Live-Doc/docs/getting-started.md

 * **Social Networking and Sharing**
 > By connecting to our social cloud services, you can share your photos and videos of the captured mixed-reality shows to a wide range of social networks such as Facebook, Twitter, Wechat, Weibo, etc., either to promote your brand or to amaze your friends.

+- **Easy Management**

+> With our MeshExpert Center, you can easily manage your devices, your apps and the content you created.
+This is the one-stop solution for your best experience.

 * **Developer Support**
 > With the aid of the free opensource METoolkit and SDKs, anyone who wants to create his/her apps can easily make it work and enjoy the powerful features of ME-Live!.
 All developers can access our technical guidance materials, seek help from our forums, and gain our technical support.